Picture above: Austin's servants from the Poole Photography Collection at the National Libary of Ireland

 Those who worked as domestics in what today would be called the ‘service industry’ were paid little for long hours.
 High income families who didn’t employ an African American servant usually had an Irish girl on their staff.
 One advantage with these positions was that not all of the staff held live-in positions but could return to a boarding house or to their husbands and children in their own homes each evening (though the proportion of married females working outside the home was very, very low).
 Domestics were often seen as well-fed prisoners at best, as from the beginning of the day until the end, they were at the behest of their masters and mistresses.

 Mary Shelley née Brennan was one such Irish girl to leave the country for the United States.
-She was was baptized in Dalystown, Parish of Rochfortbridge, Co.
+She was baptised in Dalystown, Parish of Rochfortbridge, Co.
 Westmeath on 25 February 1858, the daughter of Michael Brennan and Mary Kainan.
 Mary is found on the 1870 US Census working as a servant in the West Point, New York cadet mess hall.
 She reported as 19 years old, giving her birth year about 1861, despite her baptism recorded as 3 years earlier.
 It was through her job that she likely met John Shelley and the couple were married on 31 May 1885 at Sacred Heart Church, Highland Falls, NY.

 Mary was the eldest and had two brothers, Joseph and Michael, and three sisters, Catherine, Margaret and Ann.
 Her father Michael is recorded in the Griffith's Valuation renting a house and land from Charles Pilkington on lot 10a, measuring just over 1 acre.
 It would have been very difficult to support a family on this small plot, and this was probably one of the reasons for Mary’s decision to leave.
 She died on 7 July 1935 and is buried in Union Cemetery, Highland Falls, NY.